kklein/pdp24-metalearners/slides/slides.md

 ## Let the data decide!

-Let's learn from data which pill we should take.
+- We not only want to predict what happens in a world in which we don't have influence on the environment/data generating process.

+- Rather, we want to **decide** which **intervention** to choose.

+- Intuitively, in order to decide, we'd like to compare the 'outcomes' if taking the blue pill compared to the outcome of taking the red pill.
+  $$Y(\text{blue pill}) - Y(\text{red pill})$$

+---

+## The data

-Empirical **data** on individuals, who have
+- We have empirical **data** on individuals, who have

   - had their **properties**/covariates evaluated at the time of the intervention
   - been subject to the **intervention** (taking either of both pills)
   - had the **outcome** of their happiness measured, 5 years after the intervention

 ---

-## Data setup
+## The data, more formally

-Our experiment data contains three different kinds of quantities:
+Our experiment data contains three different kinds of quantities per individual $i$:

 | Name         | Symbol | Definition                                                                     |
 | ------------ | ------ | ------------------------------------------------------------------------------ |